LilNesquuik/MapEditorPlus/README.md

   - In your schematic, create an empty object and add the `LinkComponent` to it
   - If you move an object close to an object with `LinkComponent`, it will be linked to it
   - It will improve the map making experience

+### Internal improvements
+- 🚗 **WheelColliders** Support
+  - Configure your wheel colliders and it will be compiled in the schematic
+  - Useful if you wanna make a vehicle but to lazy to hardcode the wheel colliders values
+- 📝 **TMP FontStyles** Support
+  - Too lazy of writing unity rich text tag ?
+Use the native unity font styles buttons
+  - At the compile time, it will convert the unity font styles to the unity rich text tag
+  - But... in the other way, if you decompile an `TextToy`, it will use the unity rich text tag

 ---